Hansen0314/aurora_test/README.md

 ### Power manager

-Power manager have two-part on the one hand is stm8 and on the other hand, is AM3358.we have to use this cmd to enable stm8's power manager at AM3358 after power on the Aurora.and the location of stm8 and AM3358 we can view [hardware-overview](#hardware-overview).
+Power manager have two-part on the one hand is stm8 and on the other hand, is AM3358.we have to use this cmd to enable stm8's power manager at AM3358 after is enabled the Aurora.and the location of stm8 and AM3358 we can view [hardware-overview](#hardware-overview).

 ```bash
 gpio set 45
 ```

-and this is content of power manager.The stm8 will send a message to AM3358 1.5min / time. if AM3358 cannot feedback to stm8, the stm8 will restart the AM3358.There exist a feedback code in our [GitHub](https://github.com/Hansen0314/aurora_test/blob/master/power-service/power_maneger.sh) for AM3358.
+and this is content of power manager.The stm8 will send a message to AM3358 1.5min / time. if AM3358 cannot feedback to stm8, the stm8 will restart the AM3358.There exist a feedback code in our [GitHub](https://github.com/Hansen0314/aurora_test/blob/master/power-service/power_manager.sh) for AM3358.

 >If the power manager power on at stm8, at the same time the AM3358's power manager has to enable. how to enable it we can view [Env install](#devices-usage)'s step4.

-We need to generate the falling edge level at AM3358 if you want to power off the stm8's power manager.
+We need to generate the falling edge level at AM3358 if you want to disable the stm8's power manager.

 ```bash
 gpio set 45